fkarg/fkarg.github.io/staged/longtermplans.md

 ### Execution
 When actually working on tasks, it can be helpful to try one of the following productivity helpers:
-- Pomodoros
+- Pomodoro
 - Work Cycles
 - Co-Working Spaces

-A [Pomodoro][pomodoro] is a 30-min interval with 25min work-time and a break of 5min.
-Work Cycles are similar, with 30min worktime interspersed with 10min breaks, in which you do a bit of work-related planning and reviewing.
+A '[Pomodoro][pomodoro]' is a 30-min interval with 25min work-time and a break of 5min.
+Work Cycles are similar, with 30min work time interspersed with 10min breaks, in which you do a bit of work-related planning and reviewing.

 Co-Working spaces such as libraries are great, many have found themselves to be